panzerdp/dmitripavlutin.com/content/posts/044-spread-operator-perf/index.md

 ---
 title: How To Accelerate the JavaScript Spread Operator
-description: The fast-path optimization can boost at least twice the performance of JavaScript spread operator.
+description: The fast-path optimization increases at least twice the performance of JavaScript spread operator.
 published: "2019-09-03T13:00Z"
 modified: "2019-09-03T13:00Z"
 thumbnail: "./images/powerboat.jpg"